sos321/Tindog/README.md

 # Tindog

+Landing page of a fictional company, that aims to find the perfect partner for your dog.
-My very first web development project.

-This is a website created while taking part in The Complete 2022 Web Development Bootcamp
+My very first solo web development project inspired by The Complete 2022 Web Development Bootcamp.

-Firstly I created a Figma wireframe and a high-fidelity mockup.
-Then I got the coding itself.

-Technologies used: (My first project)
+## Technologies

+This simple site didn't require much technology so I used only the core basics.

 -   HTML
 -   CSS
-- Google
+-   Basic JavaScript

-- Visual Studio Code
+## What I learned

+This project was aimed at putting my already aquired skills in HTML, CSS and JavaScript to use.
+I learned how to work with the basic elements of the language and how to structure my code.

+## Biggest obstacle

+The hardest part of this project was setting up media queries and making my design responsive.